GuildCrafts/web-development-js/_goals/111-Tweet-reGenerator_with_Node.md

 - [ ] When user sends out a tweet, it is automatically saved to the database for future access.
 - [ ] Users can view their saved tweets (the ones in the database, not the ones from Twitter).
 - [ ] Users automatically re-tweet saved tweets at a specified interval (on the hour, for example).
+- [ ] UI provides an attractive, intuitive user experience.
+- [ ] Code is readable and well organized
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ### Stretch